craftercms/docs/source/by-role/developer/common/content-modeling/content-type-page.rst

 |

 We will now start filling in the template of how we want the content captured in the model is rendered to html in this case.
 In the image below, we render the header component and the other fields in the Content section of our model.
 Please note how fields in the model are rendered through the FTL template.
-To learn more, please see the section :ref:`newIa-templating-api`
+To learn more, please see the section :ref:`templating-api`

 .. figure:: /_static/images/templates/templates-ftl.webp
 	:alt: Template FTL